shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 Since I was saving a fair bit of money by not buying the T460s, I maxed out the CPU with the i5-6300U though I don't ever see myself using vPro.
 The other upgrades were the RAM and SSD to 8GB and 256GB respectively.

-The ThinkPad 13 Gen 2 and Gen 1 share the same chassis, so most of the parts of this review regarding build quality apply for the Gen 2 as well.
+The ThinkPad 13 Gen 2 and Gen 1 share the same chassis, so most of the parts of this review regarding build quality, I/O, and keyboard apply for the Gen 2 as well.

 ## Build Quality